seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「Dietlinde was in the same situation, but she got forced on you since there weren't any other single male archduke candidates who could hold the office.
 Rozemyne won't have anyone else either.」

-I've heard the king's order was issued because there was no other husband candidate who could support a greater duchy.
+I've heard the royal decree was issued because there was no other husband candidate who could support a greater duchy.

 「The goddess has descended upon this girl, who carries Grutrissheit and is capable of appointing a new Zent.
 Everyone will be making excuses to steal her away.
 Of course there will be single men who didn't show up for Dietlinde.」